Lall-091/sql-docs/docs/t-sql/statements/create-index-transact-sql.md

 Indexed views can be created on partitioned tables in the same manner as indexes on tables.
 For more information about partitioned indexes, see [Partitioned tables and indexes](../../relational-databases/partitions/partitioned-tables-and-indexes.md) and the [SQL Server index architecture and design guide](../../relational-databases/sql-server-index-design-guide.md).

-When a partitioned index is created or rebuilt, the query optimizer uses the default sampling algorithm instead of scanning all the rows in the table.
+When an index is created or rebuilt, the query optimizes updates statistics on the index.
+For a partitioned index, the query optimizer uses the default sampling algorithm instead of scanning all the rows in the table for a nonpartitioned index.
 To obtain statistics on partitioned indexes by scanning all the rows in the table, use `CREATE STATISTICS` or `UPDATE STATISTICS` with the `FULLSCAN` clause.

 ## Filtered indexes